 Impacts on soil microflora and fauna, including earthworms (Zwahlen et al. 2003), mychorizzal fungi (Castaldini et al. 2005) and microarthropods in response to Cry endotoxins have also been reported (Wandeler et al 2002, Griffiths et al 2006, Cortet et al 2007).
-The significance of tritrophic effects of accumulation, particularly of insecticidal Cry toxins (Harwood et al. 2006, Obrist et al. 2006) is not clear.
-It has been demonstrated that sub-chronic dosages of Cry proteins may affect both foraging behavior and learning ability in non-target bees (Ramirez-Romero et al 2008), with potential indirect effects on recipient populations, Given the key-stone role of bees as pollinators, such effects may have consequences for both primary production and on entire food-webs.
+The significance of tritrophic effects of accumulation, particularly of insecticidal Cry toxins (Harwood et al. 2006, Obrist et al. 2006) is, however, yet to be firmly established.
+It has been demonstrated that subchronic dosages of Cry proteins may affect both foraging behavior and learning ability in nontarget bees (Ramirez-Romero et al 2008), and may have indirect effects on recipient populations, and, given the key-stone role of bees as pollinators, on both primary production and on entire food-webs.

 The use of multiple, related transgenes in a single (stacked) event may accelerate resistance development to both transgene products.
-This was the experience of Zhao et al (2005) who tested the effect of using broccoli plants containing Cry1Ac, Cry1C or both, on resistance development in a population of diamondback moths (Plutella xylostella).
+This was the experience of Zhao et al (2005), who tested the effect of using broccoli plants containing Cry1Ac, Cry1C or both, on resistance development in a population of diamondback moths (Plutella xylostella).
 They found that the stacked use of similar Cry proteins in close proximity to single gene events led to accelerated resistance development to both traits (Zhao et al 2005).
 Bravo and Soberón (2008) commented on this effect, acknowledging that gene stacking is not a universal solution to resistance development to Cry proteins.
-Studies such as these bring up further research questions: is the use of stacked related Cry proteins, such as Cry1Ab and eCry3.1Ab, in the same event, advisable?
-This question has relevance for the current application, where Cry1A.105, Cry2Ab2, Cry1F, Cry34Ab1 and Cry35Ab1 are combined in a single plant.
+Studies such as these beg the question as to whether the stacked use of related Cry proteins, such as Cry1Ab and eCry3.1Ab, in the same event is advisable.
+In this application, stacks of Cry1F, Cry34Ab1 and Cry35Ab1 is present, together with an other insert.

-In relation to health impacts, a publication by (Dona and Arvanitoyannis 2009) reviewed the potential health implications of GM foods for humans and animals, including incidences and effects of increased immunogenicity, amounts of anti-nutrients, possible pleiotropic and epigenetic effects, including possible reproductive and developmental toxicity.
-They conclude that while there is strong evidence for health concerns, testing and exposure duration may have not been long enough to uncover important effects.
+In relation to health impacts, a publication by (Dona and Arvanitoyannis 2009) reviews the potential health implications of GM foods for humans and animals, including incidences and effects of increased immunogenicity, amounts of anti-nutrients, possible pleiotropic and epigenetic effects, including possible reproductive and developmental toxicity.
+They conclude that while there is strong evidence for health concerns on many fronts, exposure duration many have not been long enough to uncover important effects.
+Studies should also include subjects with immunodeficiency or exposed to other stress agents.